 Sunday Ticket To-Go delivers everything you need for mobile devices only, at $199, or in four payments.
 This is strictly for mobile devices.
 It also works with a computer (just use HDMI out and stream it to an HDTV) as well as all smartphones and tablets.
 Well, with iOS and Android devices.

 DirecTV also offers a slightly more expensive “Connected Pass” option that allows access to over 200 regular Sunday NFL games on Xbox One, Xbox 360, PlayStation 3, PlayStation 4, and even Roku devices.
 And finally, NFL Sunday Ticket Max.
 This is the best route, but also costs an arm and a leg.
-With MAX $359 covers anything and everything, not to mention any and all devices.
+With MAX $395 covers anything and everything, not to mention any and all devices.
 If you don’t have DirecTV give one of the choices above a try, although personally GO is the best choice at just $199.

-Data charges also apply if users stream from a mobile device, which will eat up a 2GB data plan after one NFL game.
+Data charges also apply if users stream from a mobile device, which will eat up a 3GB data plan after one NFL game.
 Meaning you’ll need a WiFi connection or a truly unlimited data plan.

 Finally, there are a lot of deals and free Sunday Ticket options for new subscribers, and with AT&T being the owner of DirecTV they have some great wireless and TV bundles.
-Last but not least, Sling TV is just $20 a month and has NFL Network, Fox, ESPN and NFL Redzone.
+Last but not least, Sling TV is just $25 a month and has NFL Network, Fox, ESPN and NFL Redzone.
 It isn’t the ticket, but it is close enough.
 Try that, or check out these 7 Best Cable TV Alternatives.